fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 ### Exercises 11.16-11.17.

-Let's extend our workflow so that it will automatically increase (bump) the version when a pull request is merged into master and [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag) the release with the version number.
+Let's extend our workflow so that it will automatically increase (bump) the version when a pull request is merged into the main branch and [tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag) the release with the version number.
 We will use an open source action developed by a third-party: [anothrNick/github-tag-action](https://github.com/anothrNick/github-tag-action).

 #### 11.16 Adding versioning